PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 </tr>
 <tr class="odd">
 <td><strong>Processing</strong></td>
-<td>means any operation or set of operations which is performed by Playform on Personal Data, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.</td>
+<td>means any operation or set of operations which is performed by PlayForm on Personal Data, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.</td>
 </tr>
 <tr class="even">
 <td><strong>Standard Contractual Clauses</strong></td>